mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

 ~~~~~~~~~~~~~~~~~~~~~~~
 The output file is a tab separated file and according to the method, the file has specific columns.

-- *Output File*
+-*Output File*
    -*GSEA*
       -ID descr: ID of the pathway, SAGER Category, GO Term, with its description.
 This information comes from the annotation file
       -Total genes: The number of genes in the pathway
       -score: Enrichment Score
       -pval: Statistical Significance
       -padj : FDR Correction
       -rank of genes: According to Subramanian, "The goal of GSEA is to determine whether the member of S are randomly distributed throughout L or primarily find at the top or bottom "
    -*HYPE*
       -ID descr, ID of the pathway, SAGER Category, GO Term, with its description.
 This information comes from the annotation file
       -Total genes, The number of genes in the pathway
       -Total in the intersection, The number of genes that are in the pathway and the whole genome
       -pval, the statistical significance
       -padj, FDR correction of the p-value
       -genes in intersection
    -*GSEA-Z, GSEA-CHI*
       -ID descr, ID of the pathway, SAGER Category, GO Term, with its description.
 This information comes from the annotation file
       -Total genes, The number of genes in the pathway
       -Score, Either Z or Chi, according to the one selected to calculate
       -P-Value, the statistical significance
       -P-Adjust, FDR correction of the p-value

 -----------------------------------